awesome-astra/docs/docs/pages/astra/astra-cli.md

 ### 10. Create `.env` file

-To code your application against Astra a set of metadata could be handy like the database name, database region, url of the APIs....
+To code your application against Astra, a set of metadata could be handy like the database name, database region, url of the APIs....

 This command will create a file `.env` with a set of variables that are relevant to be defined as environment variables